Jamie-H-B/2DT-project/progress_info/screenshot_info.md

 pixil-frame-0 (1) and pixil-frame-0 6: The 16bit background tilemap textures, in the process of being upscaled to 64bits.
 22/8/22
 Tilemap64-in-Progress: Currently most textures are in the process of being upscaled to 64bit, the screenshot shows the background tilemap textures which are nearly all done.
 23/8/22
 PlayerSprite: Current player sprite model, in the process of being created.
 23/8/22

+Font Work.png - 23/8/22 the process of deciding the font to use for the game's text. the process went from 6 to 3 to 1 font.
+We all agree this is the best font to use.